CTXz/STM8-DCE/example/README.md

 # STM8DCE Example <!-- omit in toc -->

 This example demonstrates the STM8DCE tool on a simply blinky project targeting the STM8S103 microcontroller.
-To truly showcase the effectiveness of the dead code elimination, this example builds **all** STM8S103 compatible modules from the STM8S Standard Peripheral Library.
+To truly showcase the effectiveness of the dead code elimination, this example builds **all** STM8S103-compatible modules from the STM8S Standard Peripheral Library.
 Without DCE, this would undoubtedly result in a binary size that exceeds the STM8S103's 8KB flash limit.

 ## Table of Contents <!-- omit in toc -->
 - [Pre-requisites](#pre-requisites)